iuryrosal/ml-exp/README.md

-# better-experimentation
+# MLExp
-The main objective of `better-experimentation` is to provide a better evaluation and comparison between supervised machine learning models, being a great way to apply continuous experimentation during model evaluation or even as a step in an MLOps pipeline.
+The main objective of `MLExp` is to provide a better evaluation and comparison between supervised machine learning models, being a great way to apply continuous experimentation during model evaluation or even as a step in an MLOps pipeline.

 ## 🛠️ Installation